branaway/Japid/readme.txt

         `args String a, String b

-    2. Enhanced the "if" and "else if" operator to take any expression as the condition without enclosing it in a pair of parenthesis "()"
+    2. Enhanced the "if" and "else if" statements to take any expression as the condition without enclosing it in a pair of parenthesis "()"
         `if expr {
             xxx
         `} else if expr {